Frequently Asked Questions

 Technical Implementation Best Practices

-Service Type Validation: In some cases, you might need to validate the service type (mobile, landline, etc.) based on the prefix.
-This can be achieved using a lookup table or a more sophisticated validation function.
+Service Type Validation: Validate the service type (mobile, landline, etc.) based on the prefix using a lookup table.

-This function allows you to specifically validate the service type, providing more granular control over your phone number handling.
+This function validates the service type specifically, providing granular control over phone number handling.

-Status Updates: If your application requires ongoing knowledge of a number's carrier, consider implementing a mechanism to monitor number status changes.
-Webhooks can be a useful tool for receiving updates from the TDRA.
-Maintaining audit logs of these changes is essential for compliance and troubleshooting.
+Status Updates: If your application requires ongoing knowledge of a number's carrier, monitor number status changes.
+Use webhooks to receive updates from the TDRA.
+Maintain audit logs of these changes for compliance and troubleshooting.

-By implementing these best practices, you can create a more robust and reliable system for handling UAE phone numbers.
-Remember to always prioritize data integrity, user experience, and regulatory compliance.
+Implement these practices to create a reliable system for handling UAE phone numbers.
+Prioritize data integrity, user experience, and regulatory compliance.

-Understanding the major telecom operators in the UAE can provide valuable context for your development work.
-This section provides an overview of the key players and their infrastructure.
+Understanding the major telecom operators in the UAE provides context for your development work.

 Etisalat (e&)

-Recently rebranded as "e&", Etisalat is the UAE's flagship carrier.
+Rebranded as "e&" in 2022, Etisalat is the UAE's flagship carrier.
 They offer comprehensive mobile and fixed-line services across all seven emirates.
-Key features include:

 du (Emirates Integrated Telecommunications Company)

-du is the second major telecom operator in the UAE, fostering market competition and offering a range of services:
+du is the second major telecom operator in the UAE, fostering market competition since its launch in 2007:

 Golden Numbers System